JustRayCB/ULBTemplate/ulb/template.typ

   // =========== Heading Formatting ==============
   set heading(numbering: "1.1")
   show heading: it =>{
-    let number = counter(heading).display()
+    set par(first-line-indent: 0pt) // Typst treats heading as paragraph, while there exists some weird behaviour, let number = counter(heading).display()
-    set par(first-line-indent: 0pt)
+    if it.level != 1{
       [
         #number #it.body // For some reason the prefix fix the first line indent problem
         // #it // While the default behaviour doesn't
         #v(2mm)
       ]
     }
-  show heading.where(level: 1): it => {
+    else{
       pagebreak(weak: true)
+      // I have to set the first-line-indent to 0pt for the heading set text(size: 22pt)
+      v(3%)
+      if ("Bibliographie", "Références").contains(it.body.text){
+        [#it]
+      }
+      else{
         let prefix = Heading_prefix.split("#")
-    let number = counter(heading).display()
-    prefix = prefix.join(number) // The prefix allow to have a different prefix than usual set par(first-line-indent: 0pt) // Typst treats heading as paragraph, while there exists some weird behaviour,
+        prefix = prefix.join(number) // The prefix allow to have a different prefix than usual [
-    // I have to set the first-line-indent to 0pt for the heading [
-      #set text(size: 22pt)
-      #v(3%)
           #prefix #it.body // For some reason the prefix fix the first line indent problem
-      // #it // While the default behaviour doesn't
+          // #it // While the default behaviour doesn't ]
+      }
-      #v(2%) // I prefer to have a space between the heading and the text.
-If you use this, you don't have to put '/' after
+      v(2%) // I prefer to have a space between the heading and the text.
+If you use this, you don't have to put '/' after }
-    ]
   }
   // =========== End Heading Formatting ==============